container-storage-interface/spec/spec.md

 2. Execute the `ListVolumes` RPC to possibly obtain a volume ID that may be used to execute a `DeleteVolume` RPC; upon success execute `DeleteVolume`.
 3. The CO takes no further action regarding the timed out RPC, a volume is possibly leaked and the operator/user is expected to clean up.

-It is NOT REQUIRED for a controller plugin to implement the `LIST_VOLUMES` capability if it supports the `CREATE_DELETE_VOLUME` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.
+It is NOT REQUIRED for a controller service to implement the `CONTROLLER_LIST_VOLUMES` capability if it supports the `CONTROLLER_CREATE_DELETE_VOLUME` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.

 ### Node Service RPC